Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 In Section~\ref{SectionProofUpperBound} we prove the upper bound of Theorem A by applying the \TOAT\ to the axis described in Proposition~\ref{PropAxisInFS}.

-In Section~\ref{SectionAxisConstruction} we prove Proposition~\ref{PropAxisInFS}, using the relative train track theory for $\Out(\Gamma;\A)$ developed by Lyman \cite{\LymanRTTTag}.
-We actually prove a broader version of the proposition, stated in Proposition~\ref{PropAxisInFSEmbellished}, which incorporates further details about attracting laminations that will be needed in Part~2 (as explained in the ``Organizational Outline'' at the end of the Introduction).
+In Section~\ref{SectionAxisConstruction} we prove Proposition~\ref{PropAxisInFS}, constructing the desired train track axis by applying the relative train track theory for $\Out(\Gamma;\A)$ developed by Lyman \cite{\LymanRTTTag}.
+We actually prove a broader version of the proposition, stated in Proposition~\ref{PropAxisInFSEmbellished}, which incorporates further details about attracting laminations that will be needed in Part~III (as explained in the ``Organizational Outline'' at the end of the Introduction).

+\emph{Remark on constructions of train track maps.} Consider the action on the relative outer space $\O(\Gamma;\A)$ of an element $\phi \in \Out(\Gamma;\A)$ which is fully irreducible \relA.
+In the special case of $\Out(F_n)$ fold axes of $\phi$ in $\O(F_n)$ were constructed in \cite{HandelMosher:axes} by suspending train track representatives of~$\phi$; the proof of Proposition~\ref{PropAxisInFS} found in Section~\ref{SectionAxisConstruction} can be regarded as a generalization of this suspension construction.
+For the general case of $\Out(\Gamma;\A)$ fold axes were constructed in \cite{FrancavigliaMartino:TrainTracks} using train track maps constructed by an optimization procedure using the log-Lipschitz semimetric; this optimization construction can also be used as the basis for proving Proposition~\ref{PropAxisInFS}.
+But for our present purposes, particularly for Proposition~\ref{PropAxisInFSEmbellished} as mentioned just above, we will need the suspension construction.

+\emph{Remark on relative train track theory.} The theories of relative train maps and attracting laminations presented in \cite{\LymanRTTTag} and \cite{\LymanCTTag} are set mostly downstairs in graphs of groups, whereas we work mostly upstairs in Bass-Serre trees; the translation between the two settings is straightforward, using the concepts of Bass-Serre theory.